rajasoun/gophers/docs/study-guide/Learnings.md

 1. Add table driven tests in git-tips project
 2. Made a plan for 2 weeks to work on Go with TDD

+## 8th June(Team)
+1. Created documentation on Debugger.
+1. Worked on Mocking with TDD and Recap topic (Hello World).

+## 9th June(Team)
+1. Updated some tools in Debugger documentation
+1. Pushed 2 Weeks plan to github
+1. Worked on Mocking with more unit test cases and Recap Topic(Integer)

+## 10 June(Team)
+1. Created documentation on Integer and Iteration with TDD
+1. Worked on Mocking with Refactoring the code and Recap topic(Iteration)

+## 11 June()